Air Pollution: A Comprehensive Overview

 While both outdoor and indoor air quality are important to human health, some evidence suggests indoor air quality may be more important than outdoor ambient air quality in terms of health risks.

-According to a recent study, researchers found that people living in homes with high levels of indoor air pollution had a higher risk of respiratory problems.
+According to a recent study, researchers found that people living in homes with high levels of indoor air pollution had a higher risk of respiratory problemsOpens in a new tab..

-In another study, researchers discovered that people who work in office buildings with poor ventilation have a higher risk of feeling sick than those with good ventilation.
+In another studyOpens in a new tab., researchers discovered that people who work in office buildings with poor ventilation have a higher risk of feeling sick than those with good ventilation.

 These studies suggest that indoor air quality may be more important than ambient air quality in terms of health risks, but of course, further research is needed to confirm these findings.